Worboys Committee: The Anderson Committee

 The first moves to a new signage system were prompted by the first motorways.
 Flaws of existing signs had already been observed with drivers at speed struggling to interpret them.
 New signs were needed in 1958 for the opening of the Preston By-pass, the first motorway.
 A separate committee, known as the 'Anderson Committee', was assembled in 1957 to design signage.
 The committee took inspiration from the United States and Germany who were designing their own motorways and signage to go with them.
 Two graphic designers were commissioned to design the system of signage: Jock Kinneir and his assistant (and later business partner) Margaret Calvert.

 The Worboys Committee and advisors

 Two articles were published in 1961 by graphic designer Herbert Spencer, illustrating the shortcomings of non-motorway British road signs.
 The committee was created, chaired by Sir Walter Worboys of ICI.
 T. G. Usborne of the Ministry of Transport had charge of proceedings, and Kinneir and Calvert were again commissioned as designers.

 In 1963 the committee released Traffic signs: report of the committee on traffic signs for all-purpose roads.
 This completely revised road signs in Britain with an emphasis on symbols alone.
 It adopted standard colour and shape practices used in mainland Europe and used a new typeface that had already been used on the motorway signs, called Transport.
 On 1 January 1965, the Traffic Signs Regulations and General Directions (TSRGD), the legal framework for road signs in Britain, was revised to adopt the proposed changes in the report.

 Pre-Worboys sign flaws

+In 1963, the traffic signs which could be seen were a mixture of dates and styles (see History of Road Signs in the UK).
+Their origins lay in four standard designs set out in 1904: